htwangtw/hrvtrt/preregisteration.md

 Outliers will be imputed with the same strategy as missing data.

 #### Post-fMRIprep data denoising parameters
-We employ the denoising strategy detailed in ([Chen et al., 2020]) 2.2.2. with `RETROICOR` ([Glover et al. 2000]) calculated from physiology recording, scanner temporal drifts, and six motion parameters on minimally processed HCP data.
+We employ the denoising strategy detailed in ([Chen et al., 2020]) 2.2.2. with `RETROICOR` ([Glover et al., 2000]) calculated from physiology recording, scanner temporal drifts, and six motion parameters on minimally processed HCP data.
 Corresponding to `fMRIprep`, the motion-related and scanner temporal drifts can be addressed with high-pass filtering and motion parameters generated by fMRIprep.
 This is implemented with python library `load_confound method` `Para6`.
 `RETROICOR` parameters will include measure up to the 2nd order as the implementation in [Chen et al., 2020].